cscpsb/AIML_1/README.md

 # Test Implementations

-This repository contains various scripts and documentation.
+This repository contains selected test implementations of foundational AI ML.

 ## File Index
 This index was generated using the GitHub API.